 Then sandwich it in a brioche bun with a smear of mayo and a big dollop of kasundi.

-Ingredients you need to make this panko halloumi sandwich with kasundi:
+Ingredients you need to make this panko halloumi burger with kasundi:

 - Plain Flour